Resources are the objects that are going to be used for jobs in the pipeline. They are listed under the

 Resources can also be updated via a

-put step in
+put step in the pipeline's jobs.

 Each configured resource consists of the following attributes: